minodisk/bigquery-runner/README.md

 ## Features

-- Write SQL in VSCode and query BigQuery datasets directly
+- Write SQL in VS Code and query BigQuery datasets directly
 - Query from selected text
 - Marking errors in a query
 - Fast rendering of huge results